Berm: Modern usage

 In modern military engineering, a berm is the earthen or sod wall or parapet, especially a low earthen wall adjacent to a ditch.
 The digging of the ditch (often by a bulldozer or military engineering vehicle) can provide the soil from which the berm is constructed.
 Walls constructed in this manner are an obstacle to vehicles, including most armoured fighting vehicles but are easily crossed by infantry.
 Because of the ease of construction, such walls can be made hundreds or thousands of kilometres long.
 A prominent example of such a berm is the 2,700 km Moroccan Western Sahara Wall.

 Erosion control

-Berms are also used to control erosion and sedimentation by reducing the rate of surface runoff.
+Berms are also used to control soil erosion and sedimentation by reducing the rate of surface runoff.
 The berms either reduce the velocity of the water, or direct water to areas that are not susceptible to erosion, thereby reducing the adverse effects of running water on exposed topsoil.
 Following the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, the construction of berms designed to prevent oil from reaching the fragile Louisiana wetlands (which would result in massive erosion) was proposed early on, and was officially approved by the federal government in mid-June, 2010, after numerous failures to stop and contain the oil leak with more advanced technologies.

-Geography

-In coastal geography, a berm is a bank of sand or gravel ridge parallel to the shoreline and a few tens of centimetres high, created by wave action throwing material beyond the average level of the sea.